Novel Topological Effects in Dense QCD in a Magnetic Field: Introduction

 Despite marked differences between strongly interacting quarks at high density and condensed matter materials, we have uncovered striking similarities in the transport properties of the MDCDW phase and those of topological materials like Weyl semimetals (WSM) \cite{Weyl-SM}, which are conductive materials with a nontrivial electronic structure topology.
 This is a particularly exciting finding, in light of the recent booming of works dedicated to the topic of topological materials, and the realization that they are not limited to two-dimensional systems \cite{burkov-2017}.
 Thanks to their similarity, we can use tabletop experiments with WSM to mimic effects that could happen in the MDCDW phase but would be much harder to detect in a HIC experiment or in astrophysical observations.
 Equally, we could take advantage of new understandings within these materials to infer potentially measurable effects in the MDCDW phase of quark matter, and then use that insight to design clever ways to probe the presence of this quark phase in neutron stars and in HIC experiments.

-Although the origin of the nontrivial topology in both the MDCDW phase and the WSM comes from the fermion sector, they have very different nature.
+Although the origin of the nontrivial topology in both, the MDCDW phase and the WSM, comes from the fermion sector, they have very different nature.
 In the MDCDW the topology is connected to the inhomogeneous chiral condensate in the magnetic field, while in the WSM it comes from the existence of Weyl nodes with opposite chiralities and separated in momentum space.
 Nevertheless, the two systems share a basic common element, the presence of the chiral anomaly $\frac{\kappa}{4}\theta F_{\mu\nu}\widetilde{F}^{\mu\nu}$ (axion term) in the effective action.
 The chiral anomaly couples the axion field $\theta$ with the electric and magnetic fields.
-It appears because the lack of invariance of the fermion measure under a chiral gauge symmetry transformation.
+It appears because of the lack of invariance of the fermion measure under a chiral gauge symmetry transformation.
 In the quark case, $\nabla\theta$ is associated with the condensate modulation, while in the WSM, it is related to the momentum separation of the Weyl nodes.
 In both systems, the electromagnetism is characterized by the equations of Axion Electrodynamics, so they exhibit similar electric transport properties \cite{Ferrer-Incera-PLB}.

-We highlight from the onset that in the MDCDW phase, the interplay between the magnetic field and the inhomogeneous condensate is essential to produce the anomalous properties of the system.
-Without these two elements combined, there will be no spectral asymmetry in the lowest Landau level (LLL), while this asymmetry is key to generate the non-trivial topology that is subsequently reflected in the emergence of the chiral anomaly.
+We highlight that in the MDCDW phase, the interplay between the magnetic field and the inhomogeneous condensate is essential to produce the anomalous properties of the system.
+Without these two elements combined, there will be no LLL spectral asymmetry, a property that is key to generate the non-trivial topology that is subsequently reflected in the presence of the chiral anomaly.